noseka1/kubectl-debugpod/README.md

 ## Tools image requirements

-You tools image can contain degugging/troubleshooting tools of your choice.
-In addition to that, make sure that you include the following utilities in you image as well:
+Your tools image can contain degugging/troubleshooting tools of your choice.
+In addition to that, make sure that you include the following utilities in your image as well:

 * `/bin/sh`
 * `chroot`
 * `nsenter`
 * `mount`

+There are many tools images available out there.
+If you are troubleshooting on OpenShift, you can checkout my [openshift-toolbox](https://github.com/noseka1/openshift-toolbox) tools image.

 ## Limitations